griverorz/nps-package/README.md

 The `nps` is a package designed to be used as an example for the "R Development" class at Westat.
-It presents a number of features that are common in statistical programming like S4 classes, C/C++ integration, or unit testing.
+It presents a number of features that are common in statistical programming in R like S4 classes, C/C++ integration, or unit testing.
 It is not intended for production use.

 # Net Promoter Score